sujanr10/GPA/README.md

 # How to get file path/directory
 1. Right click on your text file
+2. Click on properties
-2. Highlight the text on the right of "Parenting Folder"
+3. Highlight the text on the right of "Parenting Folder"
-3. paste the text onto the input and add one more "/"
+4. paste the text onto the input and add one more "/"
 5. After the "/" add the text file's name (for example: /example.txt)